 Sponsored Content on LinkedIn

-Sponsored content ads have a very native look and feel to them and are widely adopted on the platform.
+Sponsored content ads have a native look and feel and are widely adopted on the platform.
 This ad type is perfect for “boosting” thought leadership pieces you post on your company page's timeline.
 Your marketing team creates a typical post with the headline, image and link to the sponsor.
-You can vary the creativity by using carousel ads, video ads and lead generation ads that use the same format.
+You can vary the creativity by using carousel, video, and lead generation ads that use the same format.

 Sponsored InMail on LinkedIn